-- 1.)
-The University intends to use the fiber network for experimental research on optical networking.
+- 1.5.1 The University intends to use the fiber network for experimental research on optical networking.
 By example, some of the University's peer organizations are already actively involved in an international effort to prototype "lambda switching" and "hybrid optical packet networks".
 Some of these efforts include experimental dynamic configuration of wavelengths.
 The experimental nature of this research would simply not be wise or even possible through a lit service.
-The results of this type of experiment in a large scale environment are invaluable, and could lead to a new generation of services and equipment that benefit the University as well as the larger carrier and network equipment provider community. - 2.)
-NetworkMaine members expect to purchase additional services, such as IP services, local loops, lambdas and support services.
+The results of this type of experiment in a large scale environment are invaluable, and could lead to a new generation of services and equipment that benefit the University as well as the larger carrier and network equipment provider community. - 1.5.2 MaineREN members expect to purchase additional services, such as IP services, local loops, lambdas and support services.
 Some of these services may be provided by the University.
-However, it is expected that a substantial portion of these services will be purchased from one or more outside vendors with a presence at NetworkMaine facilities.
-The University anticipates that many of NetworkMaine's initial members may connect directly to the NetworkMaine backbone via privately owned or leased fiber or other local options.
-However, as additional sites are brought to the NetworkMaine ring, the University anticipates that many members may want to peel-off spare bandwidth on their local loops into the NetworkMaine sites to procure commercial services from the NetworkMaine provider.
+However, it is expected that a substantial portion of these services will be purchased from one or more outside vendors with a presence at MaineREN facilities.
+The University anticipates that many of Networkmaine's initial members may connect directly to the MaineREN backbone via privately owned or leased fiber or other local options.
+However, as additional sites are brought into MaineREN, the University anticipates that many members may want to peel-off spare bandwidth on their local loops into the MaineREN sites to procure commercial services from the MaineREN provider.
 Additionally, the University anticipates that many additional sites will want to attach beyond the initial PoP sites.
-This will result in an opportunity for additional lit services back haul, local loops and other services to bring those sites to the NetworkMaine points of presence. - 3.)
-Nationally, research and education organizations are already building networks that have dark-fiber based architectures similar to the proposed NetworkMaine network.
-Maine can not afford to allow it's institutions of higher education to be left out.
+This will result in an opportunity for additional lit services back haul, local loops and other services to bring those sites to the MaineREN points of presence. - 1.5.3 Nationally, research and education organizations are already building networks that have dark fiber based architectures similar to the proposed MaineREN network.
+Maine cannot afford to allow it's institutions of higher education to be left out.
 Bidders, in joining with the existing contractors that have already agreed to provide leased fiber to the University, have the opportunity to place themselves at the center of an important connectivity platform for the State's future. - 1.6 Partial Proposals and Bidder Partnerships: The University understands that not all Bidders have a solution that fully addresses all of the sites the University intends to connect.
-The University strongly encourages Bidders with significant owned facilities in the Northeast to submit proposals that identify what locations they can serve.
+The University strongly encourages Bidders with significant owned facilities in Maine to submit proposals that identify what locations they can serve.
 The University strongly encourages Bidders to include in their proposal fiber swaps, partnerships, or other means by which an aggregate solution for the entire region could be proposed under a single contractual arrangement.

 Proposals that address only portions of this RFP will be considered less attractive than those proposals that appear to provide a complete solution.
-In general, the University expects, at a minimum, to see several complete proposals for the "West Side", "East Side" and "Southern Spur".
+In general, the University expects, at a minimum, to see several complete proposals.
 Individual proposals for each component are encouraged as well.
-It is also anticipated that some Bidders may present partial solutions for an individual side of the ring or spur.
-These partial solutions for each side or spur will be considered significantly less attractive than solutions that include all required elements for a specific side or spur.
+It is also anticipated that some Bidders may present partial solutions for an individual route.
+These partial solutions will be considered significantly less attractive than solutions that include all required elements for a specific route.